Golden orb weaving spider fact sheet | Field of Mars EEC

 They are the Nephila species.
 Nephila plumipes is the species common around Sydney.

-Golden orb weaving spider in centre of round web.
-It has two body parts and eight legs radiating from its head,
+Golden orb weaving spider in the centre of a large round web with eight legs radiating out like spokes.
 Golden orb weaving spider

+Fast facts – Golden orb weaving

 What do golden orb weaving spiders look like?